aili-s/asteroid_period_analysis/README.md

 # asteroid_period_analysis
 Finding asteroid periods from the original photometric data of the ZTF database.
 FFT method
+Article not yet published